Lucky Luciano: World War II, freedom, and deportation

-The Havana Conference
+Havana Conference

-In October 1946, Luciano secretly moved to Havana, Cuba, first taking a freighter from Naples to Caracas, Venezuela, then a flight to Rio de Janeiro, Brazil, before flying to Mexico City and doubling back to Caracas, where he took a private plane to Camagüey, Cuba, finally arriving on October 29.
+In October 1946, Luciano secretly relocated to the Cuban capital of Havana, first taking a freighter from Naples to Caracas, Venezuela, then a flight to Rio de Janeiro, Brazil, before flying to Mexico City and doubling back to Caracas, where he took a private plane to Camagüey, Cuba, finally arriving on October 29.
 He was then driven to Havana, where he moved into an estate in the Miramar section of the city.
-His objective was to be closer to the US so that he could resume control over American Mafia operations and eventually return home.
-Lansky was already established as a major investor in Cuban gambling and hotel projects.
+Luciano wanted to move closer to the U.S. so that he could resume control over American Mafia operations and eventually return home.
+He was already established as a major investor in Cuban gambling and hotel projects.
+Lansky suggested Luciano and Siegel invest a half-million dollars to fund Luciano's casinos.
+Lansky delivered the money to Cuban dictator Fulgencio Batista, who was guaranteed US$3- or US$5 million annually.

 In 1946, Lansky called a meeting of the heads of the major crime families in Havana that December, dubbed the Havana Conference.
-The ostensible reason was to see singer Frank Sinatra perform.
-However, the real reason was to discuss mob business with Luciano in attendance.
-The three topics under discussion were: the heroin trade, Cuban gambling, and what to do about Siegel and his floundering Flamingo Hotel project in Las Vegas.
+The ostensible reason was to see singer Frank Sinatra perform; however, the real reason was to discuss mob business, with Luciano in attendance.
+The three topics under discussion were: the heroin trade, Cuban gambling and what to do about Siegel and his floundering Flamingo Hotel project in Las Vegas.
 The Conference took place at the Hotel Nacional de Cuba and lasted a little more than a week.
+During the conference, on December 20, Luciano had a private meeting with Genovese in Luciano's hotel suite.
+The year before, the United States Army Criminal Investigation Division had shipped Genovese from Italy to New York to face trial on his 1934 murder charge.

-On December 20, during the conference, Luciano had a private meeting with Genovese in Luciano's hotel suite.
-The year before, Genovese had been returned from Italy to New York to face trial on his 1934 murder charge.
-However, in June 1946, the charges were dismissed and Genovese was free to return to mob business.
+In June 1946, the charges were dismissed, which left Genovese free to return to mob business.
 Unlike Costello, Luciano had never trusted Genovese.
 In the meeting, Genovese tried to convince Luciano to become a titular "boss of bosses" and let Genovese run everything.
-Luciano calmly rejected Genovese's suggestion:There is no Boss of Bosses.
+Luciano calmly rejected Genovese's suggestion, saying: "There is no Boss of Bosses.
 I turned it down in front of everybody.
 If I ever change my mind, I will take the title.
 But it won't be up to you.
-Right now you work for me and I ain't in the mood to retire.
-Don't you ever let me hear this again, or I'll lose my temper.
+Right now, you work for me, and I ain't in the mood to retire.
+Don't you ever let me hear this again, or I'll lose my temper."

-Soon after the Conference began, the US government learned that Luciano was in Cuba.
+Soon after the conference began, the U.S. government learned that Luciano was in Cuba.
 Luciano had been publicly fraternizing with Sinatra as well as visiting numerous nightclubs, so his presence was no secret in Havana.
-The US started putting pressure on the Cuban government to expel him.
-On February 21, 1947, U.S. Narcotics Commissioner Harry J. Anslinger notified the Cubans that the US would block all shipment of narcotic prescription drugs while Luciano was there.
+The U.S. started putting pressure on the Cuban government to expel him; on February 21, 1947, Federal Bureau of Narcotics Commissioner Harry J. Anslinger notified the Cubans that the U.S. would block all shipment of narcotic prescription drugs while Luciano remained in the country.
 Two days later, the Cuban government announced that Luciano was in custody and would be deported to Italy within 48 hours.
-Luciano was placed on a freighter that was sailing to Genoa.